jissac/SDCND/Term1/Behavioral_Cloning/README.md

 ![alt text][image2]

+After training the model for one epoch, the loss

 ### More Data / Data Augmentation
 Training the model with the above parameters resulted in the following behavior: